You have probably come across Japanese words that start with “o – お” like okane, ocha, ogenki or that end with “go – ご” like goyukkuri.

 八つ (hatsu)Eightお八つ(Oyatsu)Afternoon tea

-飯 (hashi)Riceご飯 (gohan)Snack
+飯 (hashi)Riceご飯 (gohan)Meal

-家族 (kazoku)Familyご家族someone's family
+家族 (kazoku)Familyご家族Someone’s family

-釣り (tsuri)Fishingお釣りExchange money, change
+釣り (tsuri)Fishingお釣りChange, small change

-絞る (shiboru)twist, squeezeお絞るHand towel
+絞る (shiboru)Squeeze, wringお絞るHand towel

-汁(shiru)soup, juiceお汁 (otsuyu)broth, sauce
+汁(shiru)Soup, juiceお汁 (otsuyu)Broth, sauce

 腹 (hara)Stomachお腹 (Onaka)Stomach

-水⇒ お冷 ice water
+水⇒ お冷 cold water

-うまい ⇒ おいしい yummy, delicious
+うまい ⇒ おいしい Tasty, delicious

 便所 ⇒ お手洗い Bathroom